-FLAM uses the specified password during compression with mode adc to encrypt the compressed data and during decompression to decrypt the encrypted compressed data.
+Description FLAM uses the specified password during compression with mode adc to encrypt the compressed data and during decompression to decrypt the encrypted compressed data.
 The passwords used at compression and decompression must be identical or else the decompression command is rejected with an appropriate error message.

-With modes other than adc, aes, or flamenc this parameter causes an error.
-When used with mode adc, the flamenc method is used for encryption.
+With modes other than adc, aes, or flamenc this parameter is ignored.
+When used with mode adc, the FLAMenc method is used for encryption.